MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-choice-behavior.md

 # Overview

-The new function-calling model in SK is represented by the `FunctionChoiceBehavior` class.
+The new function-calling model in Semantic Kernel is represented by the `FunctionChoiceBehavior` class.
 The class provides a set of static methods that return instances of the `FunctionChoiceBehavior` class, each representing a specific function choice behavior.
-As of today, there are three function choice behaviors available in SK:
+As of today, there are three function choice behaviors available in Semantic Kernel:
 - **Auto**: The AI model decides whether to call provided function(s) and, if so, which one to call.
 - **Required**: The AI model must call the provided function(s).
 - **None**: The AI model must not call any function(s).

-Each of the behaviors enable configuration of the following aspects of function calling that an SK caller might need to change according to the modeled scenario(s):
+Each of the behaviors enable configuration of the following aspects of function calling that a caller might need to change according to the modeled scenario(s):
-- **Function advertising**: The process of advertising or sending of all SK functions or specified ones to the AI model.
+- **Function advertising**: The process of advertising or sending of all Semantic Kernel functions or specified ones to the AI model.
 - **Function choice behavior**: The process of instructing the AI model on how to choose functions for calling.
 - **Function invocation**: Invocation of functions called by the AI model.

 > [!WARNING]
 > The function-calling model is experimental and subject to change.
 It is expected to reach general availability (GA) by mid-November 2024.
-The other function-calling model, based on the `TollCallBehavior` class, will be deprecated at the same time and is planned to be completely removed by the end of 2024.
+The other function-calling model, based on the TollCallBehavior class, will be deprecated at the same time and is planned to be completely removed by the end of 2024.

 > [!NOTE]
-The function-calling model is a general-purpose model that is not tied to any specific AI model.
+> The function-calling model is a general-purpose model that is not tied to any specific AI model.
 It can be used with any AI model that supports function calling.
 At the moment, it's supported by the `AzureOpenAI` and `OpenAI` connectors only, with plans to be supported by other connectors for Olama, Onix, and other function-calling-capable models in the future.

-# Function Advertising
+## Function Advertising
 ::: zone pivot="programming-language-csharp"
 All three behaviors accept list of functions of `KernelFunction` type as a parameter.
 By default, it is null, which means all kernel functions are provided to the AI model.